 The Entrepreneurial Leadership classes provided him with the opportunity to be part of the student enterprise, Agrinnovation.
 This gave Ananya huge practical exposure to agricultural work in the field, as well as the financial dimension of the sector.

 “I had to collaborate with farmers and government officials and classes like Writing and Rhetoric helped me get better at it.
 It made me a better communicator,” says Anannya.

 During his time at the Academy, Anannya held a number of leadership roles; Chairperson of the Electoral Student Council, Hall Residential Assistant, and Committee Chairperson for ALAMAU 2020.

-Mathematics, Statistics and Economics were amongst Anannya’s favourite classes at ALA, and he plans to apply his knowledge to the continued development of a sustainable solution to agriculture in Cote d’Ivoire.
+Mathematics and Statistics were amongst Anannya’s favourite classes at ALA, and he plans to apply his knowledge to the continued development of a sustainable solution to agriculture in Cote d’Ivoire.

 “For Cote d’Ivoire, and any third world nation in fact, agriculture is critical for the nation because a large percentage of the population is employed in the agricultural sector.
 For Cote d’Ivoire, most of the government income is derived from these agricultural sectors and the country relies heavily on cocoa farming.” explains Mandal.

 It was during one of his visits to the up-country of Côte d’Ivoire in July 2018, that he explored how typical cocoa plantations operate.
 When he witnessed old farmers toiling hard with old equipment and in unhygienic conditions, he decided to work towards a solution for these farmers.
 He again visited Brozan (a small village in Gôh-Djiboua zone) in December 2018, where he interacted with more farmers to try and understand their true problems.